creativescala/creative-scala/src/pages/programs/names.md

 The way nested scopes work in Scala is called *lexical scoping*.
 Not all languages have lexical scoping.
 For example, Ruby and Python do not, and Javascript has only recently acquired lexical scoping.
-It is the authors' opinion that creating a language without lexical scope is an idea on par with eating a bushell of Guatemalan insanity peppers and then going to the toilet without washing your hands.
+It is the authors' opinion that creating a language without lexical scope is an idea on par with eating a bushel of Guatemalan insanity peppers and then going to the toilet without washing your hands.

 ### Exercises {-}